Another

 Ed Tester (sans clown make-up)

-and his wife, Margie, on the occasion of their 60th
+and his now late wife, Margie, on the occasion of their 60th

 Photo